TheeSweeney/blockchainNinja/labs/ChaincodeLab.md

 # LAB 2: Chaincode

 ## Add a query
-> the following optional steps are if you want to work with node modules.
+> In this lab, you can complete two optional steps (at the beginning of this document).
+These optional steps will add node modules to your project.
 Node modules are used to highlight stub functions in certain IDE's like WebStorm.

 >If you complete these optional steps, develop from inside the `chaincodeDev/` folder.
-Use `npm run startHLFWithDevEnv` to start Hyperledger Fabric with the chaincode written in `chaincodeDev/marbles_chaincode.js`
+Use `npm run startHLFWithDevEnv` to start Hyperledger Fabric with the chaincode written in __"chaincodeDev/marbles_chaincode.js"__
 #####  ___OPTIONAL:___ Go to the chaincodeDev folder inside of this project:
 `cd app/chaincodeDev`
 ##